Guarantor loans

 The first thing you should do is talk to your lender and explain what's happened and why you're complaining.
 They need to have the chance to put things right.
 We only look at complaints that a business has had a chance to look at first, unless both sides agree.

-The business should look at the complaint within certain time limits and give you their final response, and within eight weeks for most types of complaint.
+The business should look at the complaint within certain time limits and give you their final response.
+This will be within eight weeks for most types of complaint.

 If you’re not happy with their response, you can bring your complaint to us.